 In the early 1900s, minstrel shows were extremely popular in America, in which white performers would wear blackface including exaggerated huge lips and pitch-black skin to caricature black people.
 Elements of this practice still exist in more contemporary society, as in gollywogs and 'coon' cartoons.
 One of the most pervasive racist stereotypes is that of the sexually virile, well-endowed black man.
 This stereotype contributed to false rape accusations and lynching historically and is still perpetuated today as a reason to fear young black men.

 The title Pimpin' aint easy is taken from a Big Daddy Kane Gansta Rap track, and the painting inflates both contemporary 'pimp' and historical 'minstrel' stereotype to a ridiculous degree - rendering the stereotypes harmless through humor and excess.

 Art critic Adrian Seale said in The Guardian, the piece was "too erudite, too funny, too seductive for any kind of single-minded reading".

 Ofili said: "That is a hilarious painting for me.
 I mean, can you imagine making that?
 I had to sit there and look at that and go: 'I've done this.
 Nobody else is making this up!
 I made this.'
 So I'm looking at it and thinking, this is an unusual one to reckon with.
 Because it's really funny to me now, but what happens when I show it outside the studio?
 Joke's over, Chris.
 It's not funny anymore."

-Oil, polyester resin, paper collage, glitter, map pins, and elephant dung on linen - Tate Britain
+Oil, polyester resin, paper collage, glitter, map pins, and elephant dung on linen - New Museum, New York

 The Upper Room